 Portable Oxygen Options

 To make oxygen therapy more manageable outside of the home, there are a variety of portable oxygen solutions you can use.
-These options include small, portable liquid oxygen tanks, compressed gas oxygen cylinders, and battery-powered portable oxygen concentrators.
+These options include small, portable liquid oxygen tanks, compressed gas oxygen cylinders, and battery operated portable oxygen concentrators.

 Small liquid tanks can be filled from your reservoir at home, while portable compressed gas tanks are often brought pre-filled from your medical oxygen supplier.
 To use a portable oxygen concentrator, you just have to make sure your batteries are charged and you're good to take your concentrator just about anywhere you go.